-- 1 While playing golf, tap the map. - 2 Tap or drag your finger to position the target circle $\diamondsuit$ .
+- 1 While playing golf, tap the map. - 2 Tap or drag your finger to position the target circle \diamondsuit .

-You can view the distance from your current position to the target circle, and from the target circle to the pin location.
+You can view the distance from your current position to the target circle, and from the target circle to the pin location. - 3 If necessary, select + or to zoom in or out.